 Certain dishes pull off a hat trick of ease, freezer-friendliness and tastiness, time after time.
 So it’s no wonder those comfort food standbys, meatballs, are making cameos across social media.
 (Ahem, are you following us?)
 Here’s how to do right by these weeknight supper favorites, which can easily transform into lunch the next day on crusty bread, be popped into broth for a riff on a traditional Vietnamese soup, or be chopped up for ragù.
 We’ll walk you through smart tips, some beauties from our favorite bloggers, and our own knockout best-of recipes.

-You’ve got your meat picked out, and you’re ready to roll.
+Here’s how to make the best meatball once you’ve got your meat picked out, and you’re ready to roll.
 First, wet your hands so you don’t end up with meat all over them.
 Second, don’t overpack the meat.
 It’s tempting to make tight, tiny little orbs, but you’re overhandling the meat, which could result in tougher, less fluffy results.
 When in doubt, add milk to your bread to create a panade, keeping the finished product moist rather than tough.
 Add flavor-boosting ingredients like onion, which you can grate so it’s less obvious, garlic, Parmesan and herbs.
 And use the right pan: cast-iron if you’re searing, and a rimmed baking sheet for the oven.

 To the delight of umlaut lovers everywhere, IKEA has finally released its Swedish meatball recipe into the wild.
 But there is more than one Swedish meatball out there, and we love the looks of these sweet little babies from Spoon Fork Bacon, which are arguably a little easier to make, and ready in less than an hour.